JordyHoops24/Spotify-Pipeline/README.md

 - Raw Spotify JSON files are not included in this repository for privacy.
 - This project was created for a Big Data assignment but is fully reusable for future portfolio use.

+**Any teammate can download this repo and analyze their own listening history:**

+Download your Spotify Extended Streaming History (JSON files)

+Place them in a folder

+Run the converter:

+python3 convert_spotify.py

+Upload the generated CSV to HDFS

+Run the Hive queries from queries.sql

+Your dashboard will reflect your own listening history.